 There is a lot of confusion about Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE).
 This guide walks you through the differences so you can compare PAYE vs REPAYE.
+In fact, 88% of borrowers using them don’t know how they work!

 I also dive deeper into when you would use PAYE vs REPAYE.
 If you haven’t done so already, I highly recommend reading our Student Loan Forgiveness Guide before reading this article.